MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-dataflow-walkthrough.md

 ```

 ## Checking Job Status
  To find out the status of a geocode job, use the URL provided by `Link` element with the `role` attribute set to `self`.
-You must append the [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)] that you used to create the job to the URL to use it.
+You must append the Bing Maps Key that you used to create the job to the URL to use it.
 For more information, see [Get Job Status](../spatial-data-services/get-status-of-a-geocode-job.md).

  Based on the example response above, you would make the following URL request to get job status.
 The job status is defined by the `Status` field.
 Continue to check status until it shows that the job has `Completed`.
 Then you can download the results as described in the next section.